apache/arrow/docs/source/cpp/compute.rst

 | cumulative_sum_checked | Unary | Numeric     | Numeric     | :struct:`CumulativeSumOptions` | \(1)  |
 +------------------------+-------+-------------+-------------+--------------------------------+-------+

 * \(1) CumulativeSumOptions has two optional parameters.
-The first is :member:`CumulativeSumOptions::start`, which is an optional starting value for the running sum with the same type as the input. start has and default value of 0.
-The second parameter is :member:`CumulativeSumOptions::skip_nulls`, which is a boolean that when set to false, the first encountered null is propagated.
+The first parameter :member:`CumulativeSumOptions::start` is a starting value for the running sum.
+It has a default value of 0.
+Specified values of ``start`` must have the same type as the input.
+The second parameter :member:`CumulativeSumOptions::skip_nulls` is a boolean.
+When set to false (the default), the first encountered null is propagated.
+When set to true, each null in the input produces a corresponding null in the output.

 Associative transforms
 ~~~~~~~~~~~~~~~~~~~~~~